Crofters Party: MPs

 Also standing in 1885 was Walter McLaren, a Land League-endorsed Independent Liberal who was beaten by Liberal candidate Robert Finlay in the Inverness Burghs.

-A year later Parliament created the Crofters Act, formally the Crofters' Holdings (Scotland) Act 1886, which applied to croft tenure in an area which is now recognisable as a definition of the Highlands and Islands The Act granted real security of tenure of existing crofts and established the first Crofters Commission which had rent-fixing powers.
+A year later Parliament passed the Crofters Act, formally the Crofters' Holdings (Scotland) Act 1886 (49 & 50 Vict. c.
+29), which applied to croft tenure in an area which is now recognisable as a definition of the Highlands and Islands The Act granted real security of tenure of existing crofts and established the first Crofters Commission which had rent-fixing powers.
 Rents were generally reduced and 50% or more of outstanding arrears were cancelled.
 The Act failed however to address the issue of severely limited access to land, and crofters renewed their protest actions.

 At the same time there was a shift in the political climate: William Gladstone's Liberal government fell from power; the new Conservative government was much less sympathetic to the plight of crofters and much more willing to use troops to quell protests.
 The Liberal Party appeared to adopt and champion Land League objectives and, as a distinct parliamentary force, the Land League fragmented during the 1890s.

 Electoral results

+Candidates with asterisks (*) and names in bold were endorsed by the Land League as Crofters Party candidates.
+Candidates with a dagger (†) were elected ahead of candidates endorsed by the Land League.
+Candidates with a double dagger (‡) were unseated in the 1900 United Kingdom general election.
+John Macdonald Cameron, MP for Wick Burghs, ran under the banner of the Wick Radical Workingmen's Association in 1885, but was endorsed by the Land League; subsequently he ran as the official Liberal Party candidate.
+Liberal Unionist John Pender beat John Macdonald Cameron in 1892 but his 1896 opponent was not Land League endorsed.